 It’s our differences rather than our similarities that make us humans interesting; and recent workplace studies show that diversity makes a workplace not only more interesting, but more effective, offering different perspectives for problem-solving, and new ideas and energy.

-You may already know the benefits of outsourcing some of your business processes to the Philippines, but it might be useful to know about some cultural issues you might encounter working with or hiring staff.
+You may already know the benefits of offshore staffing and offshore outsourcing some of your business processes to the Philippines, but it might be useful to know about some cultural issues you might encounter working with or hiring staff.
 Here are a few.

 Most of your job candidates will have experience working with a Western company.